Medically reviewed on 06-October-2023

 However, it is not the case that a cataract should be removed simply because it is present.
 For many people, a cataract will have no real impact on day-to-day life, and in such cases, it is not recommended to have a cataract operation unless the impact on vision worsens.

 Unlike laser eye surgery, cataract removal is not an elective procedure and should only be carried out if deemed necessary by you and your surgeon.
-For example, if reading has become difficult, driving is impossible, and quality of life is impaired, these are all reasons for considering having cataract surgery.One or both eyes?
+For example, if reading has become difficult, driving is impossible, and quality of life is impaired, these are all reasons for considering whether to have cataract surgery.

 As mentioned above, age is not necessarily a factor that limits cataract surgery.
 However, there are certain conditions and circumstances where it might not be best to undergo the treatment.
 These can include some of the following:

 Underlying conditions: Conditions such as diabetic retinopathy or wet age-related macular degeneration might limit what can be achieved during cataract surgery and impact the results expected.

 Previous eye trauma: If you have suffered any prior eye damage in an accident, then this may need to be considered.